-To help rule out other causes of the inflammation, such as a tumor, your doctor may need pictures of the brain, spine, and skull.
-These pictures can be created with: MRI scanCT scan
+To help rule out other causes of the inflammation, your doctor may need images of the brain, spine, and skull.
+Imaging tests may include: MRI scanCT scan

-Viral meningitis has similar symptoms as bacterial meningitis.
+Viral meningitis has symptoms similar to bacterial meningitis.

 Treatment includes: Rest and fluids